maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 IBM's BASIC for the 5100 allowed the subarray limits to be placed on either side of the equals sign, such that `MAT A(5,5)=ZER` would have the same result as `MAT A=ZER(5,5)`.
 This allows a subarray to be used even on operations where it would normally not be allowed.
 For instance, when adding two matrixes, the two inputs have to be the same size and subarrays cannot be defined on them.
 The IBM syntax allows the result to be resized after calculation, so one might `MAT A(3,3)=B+C` to make a 3 by 3 matrix from two 5 by 5 matrixes.
 As only one subarray specification can be used in any given statement, if multiple ones are found, RetroBASIC uses the rightmost one, such that `MAT A(5,5)=B(10,10)` will use (10,10) as the limits.

 One "gotcha" to be aware of is that items in the slots at the zero indexes are ignored.
 So in a vector, the first slot is ignored, while in a matrix, all of the slots in the zero column and zero row are ignored.
-This may lead to unexpected results if data has been inserted in these slots using other statements and then manipulated with the matrix commands, which may cause that data to be cleared out, or alternately, data in those slots to appear in non-zero slots.
+This may lead to unexpected results if data has been inserted in these slots using other statements and then manipulated with the matrix statements, which may cause that data to be cleared out, or alternately, data in those slots to appear in non-zero slots.
 For instance, in the original 10 by 10 dimension version of `A`, slot 10 holds the value for index (1,0), if a value was placed in this slot and the array redimensioned to 5 by 5, that value is now in slot (2, 4), and will now be used in subsequent matrix operations.
 For this reason, BASIC code should be careful to ensure the slots in the zero indexes are never assigned values, and should generally zero out arrays between uses to avoid data being left behind.

 Another issue to be aware of is that the matrix functions can only be used one at a time, in contrast to normal math expressions.
 For instance, one can `LET A=B+C-D`, but it is not possible to `MAT A=B+C-D`.
 This is due to the limited memory of the machines of the era - there was simply not enough memory store the values of intermediate steps like the `B+C`.
 Although a lack of memory is no longer an issue on modern machines, RetroBASIC follows this rule in keeping with its goal for remaining compatible where possible.